 Professor Binna Kandola OBE, Business Psychologist, Senior Partner and co-founder of Pearn Kandola

 Martin R. Edwards is reader in HRM and Organisational Psychology at King's College London.
-He has worked for a number of years as an HR consultant.
 Martin has run many HR analytic workshops with FTSE companies, conducted and advised on employee engagement surveys and taught statistics to undergraduate and postgraduate students.

 Kirsten A. Edwards, MCIPD, works with Pearn Kandola LLP as a diversity specialist.
-Prior to this, she spent six years with Coutts where she held various roles including associate director for culture, engagement and diversity.
+Prior to this, she held various roles at Coutts including associate director for culture, engagement and diversity.
 She has over sixteen years' experience across four continents in the financial, technology, professional services and public sectors.
 She is a guest lecturer at Kings College London.